-If I’m painting my walls White Duck, what’s the best white paint colour for my trim?
+If I’m painting my walls White Duck, what’s the best white paint color for my trim?

 White Duck on the walls

-Is White Duck a good colour for the exterior of my home?
+Is White Duck a good color for the exterior of my home?

 AND DID YOU KNOW?
-I have an AWESOME Youtube channel, full of colour reviews, with dozens more waiting to be published – check it out HERE!
+I have an AWESOME Youtube channel, full of color reviews, with dozens more waiting to be published – check it out HERE!

-Is White Duck a popular off-white paint colour right now?
+Is White Duck a popular off-white paint color right now?

 White Duck is popular.
 More and more people are getting away from the cool, gray end of things but aren’t QUITE into the creams and warm beige and tans yet.
 White Duck is a great way to get warmth without a golden approach.

-What Benjamin Moore paint colours are the same as or similar to White Duck?
+What Benjamin Moore paint colors are the same as or similar to White Duck?

 GOOD QUESTION!
-Every colour has particular nuances, and there will be NO perfect match – you WILL see shifts in undertones, temperature and depths, but you could check out…
+Every color has particular nuances, and there will be NO perfect match – you WILL see shifts in undertones, temperature and depths, but you could check out…

 - Benjamin Moore Ballet White is very similar to White Duck